ibexa/documentation-user/docs/commerce/shipping_management/work_with_shipments.md

 ## View shipment status

-Each shipment has a status due to the stage it is currently at.
+Each shipment has a status due to the stage it's currently at.

 Available statuses are: